fleetdm/fleet/docs/01-Using-Fleet/standard-query-library/README.md

 Fleet's standard query library includes a growing collection of useful queries for organizations deploying Fleet and osquery.

+In Fleet, **informational** queries are used to run live queries that return specific information about your devices on demand.
+Informational queries are also added to schedules which send recurring information about your devices to your log destination.

+In Fleet, **policies** are queries that allow you to check which devices pass or fail your organization’s standards.

 ## Importing the queries in Fleet

 #### After cloning the fleetdm/fleet repo, import the queries using fleetctl: